sumanth-pasupuleti/cassandra/doc/source/architecture/storage_engine.rst

 *Default Value:* 32

-Commitlogs are an append only log of all mutations local to a Cassandra node.
-Any data written to Cassandra will first be written to a commit log before being written to a memtable.
-This provides durability in the case of unexpected shutdown.
-On startup, any mutations in the commit log will be applied.

 - ``commitlog_sync``: may be either “periodic” or “batch.”

   - ``batch``: In batch mode, Cassandra won’t ack writes until the commit log has been fsynced to disk.
 It will wait "commitlog_sync_batch_window_in_ms" milliseconds between fsyncs.
 This window should be kept short because the writer threads will be unable to do extra work while waiting.
 You may need to increase concurrent_writes for the same reason.